 5. Can uterine rupture be prevented?

-6. What happens if uterine rupture is suspected?
+6. What does uterine rupture feel like?

 THE STORY OF...